Billy Eichner

-Billy Eichner (/ˈaɪknər/ IKE-nər; born September 18, 1978) is an American comedian, actor, producer, and screenwriter.
-He is the star, executive producer, and creator of Funny Or Die's Billy on the Street, a comedy game show that aired on truTV.
-The show earned Eichner a nomination for the Daytime Emmy Award for Outstanding Game Show Host in 2013.
-He is also known for playing Craig Middlebrooks on the sitcom Parks and Recreation, Mr. Ambrose the Librarian on the animated TV series Bob's Burgers, and Timon in the 2019 remake of The Lion King.
+Billy Eichner (/ˈaɪknər/ IKE-nər; born September 18, 1978) is an American comedian, actor, screenwriter, and television show host.
+He is the star, executive producer, and creator of Funny or Die's Billy on the Street, a comedy game show that aired on truTV.

 Early life and education

 Eichner is a native of Queens and grew up in Forest Hills, the son of Debbie, who worked for a phone company, and Jay Eichner, a rent tax auditor.
 He was born to a Jewish family and had a Madonna-themed bar mitzvah.
 He has an older half-brother.
-He graduated from Stuyvesant High School in 1996, and from Northwestern University in 2000 with a BS in Theater.
+He graduated from Stuyvesant High School in 1996, and from Northwestern University in 2000 with a BA in Theater.
 Actor Robin Lord Taylor was his college roommate.

 Career

 Eichner gained attention as the host and writer of Creation Nation: A Live Talk Show, a critically acclaimed stage show in New York.
-He landed a Bravo web series called My Life on the Z-List: Jen's Vlog and was a co-host on the Bravo television pilot Joan Rivers' Straight Talk, where Rivers discussed topics with four gay men.
+He landed a Bravo web series called My Life on the Z-List: Jen's Vlog that was an online companion to Kathy Griffin: My Life on the D-List and was a co-host on the Bravo television pilot Joan Rivers' Straight Talk, where Rivers discussed topics with four gay men.
 He appeared on Conan as a special correspondent in original video shorts.

 In 2011, Eichner starred in the show Billy on the Street.
 The show initially aired on Fuse, before moving to truTV.
-It was created within Funny or Die, and is now available on HBO Max and the TruTV app.
+It was created within Funny or Die, and is now available on Max and the TruTV app.
 It had a final run of short-form episodes across digital platforms in association with Lyft.
-In it, Eichner goes around the streets of New York City, asking people random questions or having them compete in trivia games.
-He often has celebrities who compete in games or go around the streets with him.
+In it, Eichner manically roams the streets of New York City, asking unsuspecting pedestrians trivia questions, often accompanied by celebrity guests.

-On August 5, 2013, Eichner guest starred in the sixth season of Parks and Recreation.
+In August 2013, Eichner guest starred in the sixth season of Parks and Recreation.
 Eichner's first episode aired on October 10, 2013.
 He stars as Donna's Eagleton counterpart, Craig Middlebrooks, who joins the Pawnee Parks and Recreation Department when Pawnee absorbs Eagleton.
 He became a series regular in episode four of the seventh season of the show.
 During the 66th Primetime Emmy Awards show in 2014, Eichner appeared with host Seth Meyers on the streets of New York, interviewing random people.

 Eichner starred in the Hulu original series Difficult People, with Julie Klausner.
 It was executive produced by Amy Poehler.
 Though originally set up for USA Network, the series began airing on Hulu in August 2015.